ArslanYM/StarterHive/web/README.md

 Click on the "Create pull request" button to submit your contribution.

 Congratulations!
 You have successfully contributed to the React project built with Vite.
-The project maintainers will review your
+The project maintainers will review your PR.